Table of Contents

 Host kitchens

-Being a host kitchen is another opportunity for multi-property central kitchen owners.
+Being a host kitchen is another revenue opportunity for multi-property central kitchen owners.

 You can certainly benefit from opening a central production kitchen to grow your multi-location F&B brand and boost your bottom line in the process.